Andranofasika

 Andranofasika is a rural commune in Madagascar.
 It belongs to the district of Ambato-Boeni, which is a part of Boeny Region.
 The population of the commune was estimated to be 16,971 in 2018.

 Only primary schooling is available.
 The majority 85% of the population of the commune are farmers, while an additional 10% receives their livelihood from raising livestock.
 The most important crop is cassava, while other important products are maize and rice.
 Services provide employment for 2% of the population.
 Additionally fishing employs 3% of the population.

 National Parks

 The office of the Ankarafantsika National Park is situated at 4 km from Andranofasika in Ampijoroa, Marovoay.

+Roads

+It is situated on the National road 4 to Mahajanga and is the endpoint of the National road 33b.